Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 Reading references of this implicit particle code is recommended.

 One can enjoy simulations by changing system sizes and boundary conditions.
-For the present case, an equilibration of the pair of flux bundles is tested in three dimensions.
-Kinetic ions and electrons are simulated which is an igc=1 case specified in the rec_3d15A file.
+For the present case, an equilibration of the pair of flux bundles is first tested in three dimensions.
+Kinetic ions and electrons are simulated in the igc=1 case specified in the rec_3d15A file.
 Then, one can start a merging of flux bundles.
-On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step can be used as the igc=2 case.
+On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step is used in the igc=2 case.
 But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom in the coordinate space.